fix8mt/conjure_enum/README.md

 > If you wish to set ranges on a per enum basis, use `enum_range` (see below).

 ### ii. using `enum_range`
+You can specialise this class to override the defaults and set your own range on a per enum basis.
 ```c++
 template<valid_enum T>
 struct enum_range